Skip over navigation

 Attention is drawn to the following places, which may be of interest for search:

-Retaining devices for pallets or freight containers
+Retaining devices for pallets or freight containers |

-This subclass/group covers:
+This place covers:

-Rockets used as braking devices
+Rockets used as braking devices.

 Cushioning devices; shock absorbers, springs, etc. for absorbing landing chocks on load-carrying articles dropped/ejected/released from an aircraft.